 My first year in the New York City area I was very busy with my college and graduate courses.
-Taking the New Haven railroad to the City every week and wandering through Grand Central Station, walking along the big avenues, 5th Avenue, Madison Avenue, Park Avenue, more old-world looking in those days, was a new and exciting world to me.
+Taking the New Haven railroad to the City every week and wandering through Grand Central Station, walking along the big avenues, Fifth Avenue, Madison Avenue, Park Avenue, more old-world looking in those days — all this opened up a new and exciting world to me.
 I also did an enormous amount of reading that year and felt that I was really moving on in my life.
 No stagnation anywhere.
 I was busy and happy.

-Early on in the spring semester I got the tutoring job at Mount Vernon High School and that opened up another new world as well.
+When early on in the spring semester I got a tutoring job at Mount Vernon High School, that got to be another new world as well.
 I had mainly Jewish students.
-Mount Vernon at the time was said to consist of three minorities, Jews, Italians and Blacks.
+Mount Vernon at the time was said to be made up of three minorities, Jews, Italians and Blacks.
 I loved my tutoring job with small groups and very motivated students.
-I used a method I always use in my teaching, the question and answer method to get the students to speak.
+I used a method I always use in my teaching, the question-and-answer method to get the students to speak.

 With my British accent I explained how things were going to be.
 I ask you a question and you answer.
 After a very short time, it felt strange to go on with the ‘aask’ and ‘aanswer’ and little by little I slipped over into American pronunciation.
-In Florida it still today happens that people ask me if I’m from New England, even though I don’t sound like a New Englander at all, but definitely not like a Southerner.
+In Florida it still today happens that people ask me if I come from New England, even though I don’t sound a bit like a New Englander, but definitely not like a Southerner.

 In the fall of 1964 I was settled in New Rochelle and the world I saw was all new to me and so very different.
-There were the residential areas I drove through on my way to Mount Vernon High School, my first teaching post in the fall of ‘65.
-Not like anything I’d ever seen in Sweden.
+The residential areas I drove through on my way to Mount Vernon High School, my first teaching post in the fall of ‘65, were not like anything I had ever seen in Sweden.
 Blooming trees, dogwood and magnolia, and well-kept lawns around pillared white houses.
 This was the posh part of Pelham.

-And there was the huge and wonderful City, not like any big city I’d ever known.
+And there was the huge and wonderful City, not like any big city I had ever known.
 I got acquainted with the Bleecker Street Cinema and its repertory movies, typically Italian, Swedish, French ‘nouvelle vague’, and the great British comedies that were flourishing at that time.

 I found Greenwich Village enchanting and I even had the gall to see the French professor at New York University in Washington Square to ask him if he might have a job for me.
 I did speak French fluently with a native accent and I thought naïvely that I could possibly do some conversation classes.
 We had a fairly long and very pleasant conversation, but no job for me.
 I really had some chutzpah to even try for a job like that.

-Allan was a New Yorker, but even though he had been a speech and drama teacher in Syracuse, New York, he had to be pushed a bit to think of going to a play in the City.
-We made it to the theater though after one semester of my just digesting all the new things that were competing for space in my head.
+Allyn was a New Yorker, but even though he had been a speech and drama teacher in Syracuse, New York, he actually had to be pushed to go to a play in the City.
+We made it to the theater though after one semester of my just digesting all the new things that were competing for my mental intake.